SemMTM/pinterest-clone/README.md

 #### Description

 The Post Detail Page displays the full details of a post, including the image, description, tags, comments, and user interactions (liking, saving, commenting).
 It allows users to engage with a post, view related information, and interact seamlessly.

+The profile that created the post can be seen above the comment section, it displays their username and profile image.
+Once clicked on, it will take the user to the post owners profile page.

 ![post detail page](static/readme_images/Screenshot_23.png)